A Brooks-type result for sparse critical graphs: Basic properties of minimal counter-examples

-\begin{claim} $G$ does not contain $K_k-e$. \end{claim} {\bf Proof.} Suppose $G[R]=K_k-e$.
-The only $k$-critical graph on $k$ vertices is the complete graph, which is $k$-Ore.
-By assumption $G$ is not $k$-Ore, so $R\neq V(G)$, but adding the missing edge to $G[R]$ creates a $k$-chromatic graph on $R$, a contradiction to Claim~\ref{very small potential}.
+\begin{claim} $J$ does not contain $K_k-e$. \end{claim} {\bf Proof.} Suppose $J[R]=K_k-e$.
+The only $k$-critical graph on $k$ vertices is $K_k$, which is $k$-Ore.
+By assumption $J$ is not $k$-Ore, so $R\neq V(J)$, but adding the missing edge to $J[R]$ creates a $k$-chromatic graph on $R$, a contradiction to Claim~\ref{very small potential}.